We pride ourselves on growing the finest peaches on Delmarva so it’s only fair that we share

 Peachy Cornbread Muffins with Salted Bennett Peach Honey Butter

 While you certainly could make either one of these recipes on their own, they are downright delicious served together and round out the summertime supper spread with an addictive sweet and salty combination of flavors.

 Sea Salt, larger flakes

-Preheat oven to 425 degrees F. Prepare muffin tin by coating with non-stick cooking spray.
+To make the cornbread: Preheat oven to 425°.
+Prepare muffin tin by coating it with non-stick cooking spray, or line with paper/ foil baking cups.
 Add diced peaches to a mixing bowl.
-Add egg, buttermilk and oil and mix to combine.
-Add cornmeal and mix with spoon just to combine.
-Immediately scoop batter into the muffin tin and place in the center of the oven.
-Cook for 15-20 minutes until golden brown.
+Next, add egg, buttermilk and oil; mix to combine.
+Then, add cornmeal and mix with a spoon to combine.
+Immediately scoop batter into the muffin tin and place in center of oven.
+Cook for 15 to 20 minutes or until golden brown.
+Makes 12 muffins.

-To make the butter, start with room temperature butter in a small mixing bowl.
+To make the butter: start with room temperature butter in a small mixing bowl.
 Using an electric mixer on high speed, whip butter until light and fluffy.
-Add sorghum and combine.
+Add honey and combine.
 Using a rubber spatula, fold in fresh chopped peaches.
 Sprinkle with salt when serving.
-Makes 12 muffins.
+Makes about 1 ½ cups.

 Grandma Mary's Glazed Bennett Peach Pie

 8 Bennett Peaches, peeled, pitted & sliced

 1 cup sugar

 Crush or muddle enough peaches to make one cup, leaving rest as slices.
 Combine crushed peaches with water, sugar and cornstarch.
 Cook in a saucepan over medium heat until slightly transparent (2 to 3 minutes), stirring occasionally.
 Add butter and let cool slightly.
 Arrange peach slices around baked pie shell.
 Pour glaze mixture over peaches.
 Chill in refrigerator for at least 2 hours.
 Makes 6 slices.